 You can also consider reaching out to local VA or other veterans groups to see if they know of any of these specials.
 They may have contacts with local dentists that offer these types of services to veterans.

 With all the above in mind, hopefully, you’ve found a way that works for you to secure affordable dental care.
 If you’re ever in doubt, reaching out to your local VA is always a great option.
-They’ll be able to help you navigate the confusing class structures, as well as potentially have additional resources for you to use.
-Work with them, and you’ll be able to kiss your dental problems goodbye.
+They’ll be able to help you navigate the confusing class structures.
+They may also have additional information that will be useful to you.
+Work with them, and you may find that you can resolve your dental problems and restore your oral health.

 You can find all of our articles on dentistry and oral health here: https://thedoctorweighsin.com/tag/dental-and-oral-health/